carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 * Collect and get rid of stuff in **the inventory**
 * We can create interesting, dynamic **dialogs**

-These are the basics of every adventure games and an inch of what Popochiu can do for you.
+These are the basics of every adventure game and an inch of what Popochiu can do for you.
 We hope that this appetizer was enough to understand if Popochiu is the game engine that you need for your project, and you are enticed to learn more!

 ## Homeworks